Can You Sue for Bullying at Work and Claim Compensation?

 • Spreading rumours

-Sadly, bullying happens in many situations – but it occurs more often at school, in the workplace, and online, severely upending the targeted person’s life.
+Sadly, bullying happens in many situations – but it occurs more often at school, in the workplace, and online, severely damaging the targeted person’s life.

-Unfortunately, the effects of this unreasonable behaviour can last for years after the bullying situation, causing long-term damage.
+- The effects of this unreasonable behaviour can last for years after the bullying situation has ended, causing long-term damage.

 What are the Common Types of Bullying Behaviours?